FadyMohareb/mapoptics2.0/README.md

 # Comparative Genomics Start
 ![alt text](UserGuide/compgenstart.png "CompGenStart")

-Upon launching the comparative genomics pipeline a window will open, with all previously submitted jobs to MapOptics shown in table A. By clicking on a row in the table the job name will appear in text field B.
+Upon launching the comparative genomics pipeline a window will open, with all previously submitted jobs to MapOptics shown in table A. By clicking on a row in the table, the job name will appear in text field B.
 To query the progress of the selected job, click on button C and the log.txt file corresponding to that job will be queried and the latest update will appear in table A. The possible states of a job are the following:
 * Failed: The server could not be reached, or the job failed and its log file does not exist.
-In the first case, error messages will indicates a failed connection.
+In the first case, error messages will indicate a failed connection.
 * Start: The job was successfully started but no other step has finished.
 * Reference digested: The reference was successfully digested.
 This is the first step of each job.
 * Query digested: The query was successfully digested.
 * Aligning data using RefAligner or FaNDOM: Alignment is processed by the indicated aligner.
 It includes alignment and SV detection.
 * Complete: The job was successfully calculated, the results are available in Results folder.
 They can be downloaded and displayed in MapOptics with the button "Open results" (D).

-To open the results into the Comparative Genomics View window click on button D.
+To open the results into the Comparative Genomics View window, click on button D.
-To launch the window to begin performing alignment of two genomes within MapOptics click on button E, otherwise choose option F to upload files relating to a completed alignment of two genomes, see section 5 for information on required files and accepted file formats.
+To launch the window to begin performing alignment of two genomes within MapOptics, click on button E, otherwise choose option F to upload files relating to a completed alignment of two genomes.
+See section 5 for information on required files and accepted file formats.

 # New Alignment Job
 ![alt text](UserGuide/newjob.png "New Job")

 To send a new alignment job, three files are required (a reference and query genome and a reference annotation file) alongside a job name, chosen digestion enzyme and pipeline.
 The query annotation file is not required.
-The send new job window will be used to upload these files and submit the new job to the server.
+The "send new job" window will be used to upload those files and submit the new job to the server.
 To upload files to a server, MapOptics must be connected to a sever.
 This is achieved using button D. The button will change to green if a connection is established successfully (Figure 3).
 Added servers are saved from one session to another.

-Then, a Job name must be selected.
-Note: a job name must not contain any numbers as the first character nor any spaces.
+Then, a job name must be selected.
+Note: a job name must not contain any numbers as the first character, nor any spaces.
 The button F will then be enabled to set the jobs: new folders will be created for the job.
-Once jobs are st, buttons "Upload" (I, M) are enabled to upload the choosen query and reference files.
+Once jobs are set, buttons "Upload" (I, M) will be enabled to upload the choosen query and reference files.

 Those files can either be saved and locally selected, or uploaded via URL: those options are available in "File" (A).
 The reference file must be in FASTA format, while the query can be in CMAP or FASTA format.
+See section 5 for information on required files and accepted file formats.

 Once files are uploaded, selection of restriction enzyme can occur: either using an enzyme chosen from a list of supported enzymes (O) or an enzyme that has been analysed by MapOptics (P).
 In that case, the reference or query is digested by all the available enzymes and their restriction sites density is calculated and displayed on a new window.
 This allows to chose an enzyme based on its density scores.
 By default, the enzyme with the higher density score is selected when the window opens.
 The radio button (Q) indicates on which file (reference or query) the density scores must be calculated.

 If the chosen query is in CMAP format, the enzyme used to digest the reference is by default the same as the one used to digest the query CMAP.
 In that case, enzyme selection section is not available.
 If the digestion enzyme of the query cannot be extracted from the CMAP, the selection section is available.
-An message will indicate this situation.
+A message will indicate this situation.
 **In that case, if using experimental CMAP data for your query genome, with no extracted enzyme from the CMAP, the chosen enzyme must match the enzyme used to generate this data.
 Else, the alignment will not run.**

 Once the digestion enzyme has been selected, the alignment algorithm must be selected.
 MapOptics currently supports two algorithms, RefAligner and FaNDOM.
 Using the radio buttons (R) either one can be selected.